k98kurz/bookchain/asyncql_dox.md

 ##### `trimmed_transactions() -> AsyncSqlQueryBuilder:`

-Returns a query builder for DeletedModels containing the trimmed transactions committed to in this tx rollup.
+Returns a query builder for AsyncDeletedModels containing the trimmed transactions committed to in this tx rollup.

 ##### `async trimmed_entries() -> AsyncSqlQueryBuilder:`

-Returns a query builder for DeletedModels containing the trimmed entries from trimmed transactions committed to in this tx rollup.
+Returns a query builder for AsyncDeletedModels containing the trimmed entries from trimmed transactions committed to in this tx rollup.

 ##### `archived_transactions() -> AsyncSqlQueryBuilder:`